Mosho1/ece458a3/README.md

 # Implementation details

 The web app implements all requirements (1-6).
 There's no pseudocode, the code is available at `https://git.uwaterloo.ca/srolel/ece-458-a3` (and a private GitHub repository that I deploy from).
 It's also included in this submission.

+I provide an overview of the features below, as well as the technologies used.
+However, there are many implementation details that are not included here, but are in the code, such as the views, and error handling.

 A running instance of the app is available at `ece458a3.srolel.com`.